AaronCCWong/Help/README.md

 ### Phase 1: User Authentication, Seed Database, Review Creation (~1 day)
 I will implement user authentication in rails.
-By the end of this phase, users will be able to log in and review restaurants that are already in the database.
-The website will not be limited to users who are signed up but only signed up users can write reviews.
+By the end of this phase, users will be able to log in, add restaurants, and review restaurants that are already in the database.
+The website will not be limited to users who are signed up but only signed up users can add restaurants and write reviews.
 Users will also have a show page to update their profiles.
 Pushing to Heroku is the most important part of this day.

 [Details][phase-one]